krishnabrchand/generator-scaffolder/README.md

 ## Installation

-Generator is based on `Node JS` and `Yeoman` generator.
-First of all, you need to install them:
+This generator is based on `Node JS` and `Yeoman` generator.
+For starters, you need to install them:

-[Node JS](https://nodejs.org/) - install latest recommended (**minimal version is 10**) [Yeoman](https://yeoman.io/) - `npm install -g yo`
+[Node JS](https://nodejs.org/) - install latest recommended version(**minimal version is 10**)
+[Yeoman](https://yeoman.io/) - `npm install -g yo`

-If you already have Node JS, then check version:
+If you have Node JS installed already, please check version and make sure it is 10+:
- `node -v` - **should be 10+.
-If your version is earlier than 10 - upgrade your Node JS**
+ `node -v` - **If your version is earlier than 10 - upgrade your Node JS**

-Once you have Node JS and Yeoman installed, you ready to install generator itself.
+Once you have Node JS and Yeoman installed, you are ready to install the generator itself.

 ### Usage as NPM module from registry
 Generator is an `npm` module, so you can easily install it using `npm` or `yarn`: